How to use the lunar calculator

 - Eclipses (years) and Apsides (months): how far ahead the engine should search for lunar/solar eclipses and perigees/apogees.

-- Super/Micro Moons (months): time window to detect Full Moons coinciding with perigee (Super) or apogee (Micro).
+- Super/Micro Moons (months): time window to detect a Full Moon coincident with perigee (Super) or apogee (Micro).

-- Upcoming phases (count): how many principal phases (New, Waxing, Full, Waning) to list.
+- Upcoming phases (count): how many primary phases (New, First Quarter, Full, Last Quarter) to list.

-- Altitude curve (h and min): hours ahead plotted on the SVG and sampling step in minutes.
+- Altitude curve (h and min): hours ahead plotted in the SVG and sampling step in minutes.

 Outputs - Spotlight (highlight card)

-- Illumination (%): percent of the visible face that is lit.
+- Illumination (%): percentage of the visible disc that is lit.

-- Apparent diameter: Moon's angular size in arcmin.
+- Apparent diameter: angular size of the Moon in arcmin.
 Larger at Supermoon, smaller at Micromoon.

 - Apparent magnitude: estimated visual brightness.
 Full Moon ≈ −12.7.
 Computed via Allen 1976.

-- Light time: seconds it takes a photon to travel Moon → Earth. ~1.28s on average.
+- Light time: seconds a photon takes to travel Moon → Earth. ~1.28 s on average.

-- Optical libration: angular offset in longitude and latitude that makes ~59% of the Moon visible across each month.
+- Optical libration: angular shift in longitude and latitude that makes ~59% of the Moon visible over the course of a month.

-- Earthshine: intensity of light reflected by the Earth onto the Moon's dark side ("Da Vinci glow").
+- Earthshine: intensity of Earth-reflected light on the Moon's dark side ("Da Vinci glow").
 Visible only near New Moon.

 - Orbital position: percentage along the perigee→apogee cycle (0% perigee, 100% apogee).